Being Vulnerable In Community

 Vulnerability- the willingness to be open, to share our weaknesses, to be honest with others- is the foundation of true, authentic, healing community.

 Most people want to be part of a group where they feel fully known and accepted for who they are.
 Most of the time, that’s not our experience.
 How many times have we shared something about ourselves and had a negative reaction from others?
 It’s discouraging to say the least.

 This often starts in childhood.
 Your family usually knows you the best, and when you feel like your family doesn’t accept you as you are, it’s difficult to trust others.
-The solution is to create a community where you can be vulnerable and seen and known and accepted and loved just as you are.
+We then tend to create a community where we don’t feel we can be vulnerable.
+It doesn’t feel possible to be seen and known and accepted and loved just as we are.
 The difficult part is bridging that gap.

 As we try to create community, the only way to do that is to increase our vulnerability.
-We all have our stories we use to test the waters to see if people are safe to trust and if they will be open or rejecting.
+It’s a difficult middle ground to walk.

 This is where boundaries come into play.
 Some people, desperate for connection, overshare from the start.
 They want to get everything out in the open right away to create a deeper bond with a new person.
 Others, careful of their privacy, don’t share much if anything when they meet new people in order to protect themselves.
 Neither is ideal.